 - Everything that is not listed as included

-Departures every Monday, visiting prominent places near Manaus and Rio Negro.
+Departures on Mondays, visiting prominent places near Manaus, Rio Negro, Meeting of Waters...

-Going on Wednesdays, for those with little time, this cruise makes a trip inside the Amazon.
+Going out on Wednesdays, within just 3 days this cruise makes an in depth trip inside Amazon.

-More extensive cruise, going to Anavilhanas Archipelago, exploring Amazon and Negro Rivers.
+More extensive cruise, going to Anavilhanas Archipelago, exploring Amazonas and Negro Rivers.